dev-iram/Gradient-Calculator/README.md

   ## More Information
   ✦ Minimum SDK: 28
   ✦ Application only runs in Portrait Mode (Landscape disabled).
-  ✦ TextViews are scrollable when numbers are larger
-  ✦ Simple calculations, such as: Addition, Subtraction, Division, Multiplication.
+  ✦ TextViews are scrollable when numbers length increases ✦ Simple calculations, such as: Addition, Subtraction, Division, Multiplication.